mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Are you saying what I think you're saying?"

 Our eyes met and he looked at me intently.
-"We need you up there, Lif."
+"We need you up there, Liffa."

 Like electric rails from one mind to the next, I finally saw the dream that he saw.
 The danger, the pride.
 The whole planet. _I could die.
 I could die!_ I shouted inside my head.
 I wasn't afraid.

-Meanwhile, Kip had grown impatient.
+Meanwhile, Kipnu had grown impatient.
 He grabbed Fajro by his tunic and got in his face.

 "That's a death sentence, you piece of shit.
 Who do you think you are?"

 "Kipnu.
-Stop this," the magistrate tried to push Kip away, but wasn't succeeding.
+Stop this," the magistrate tried to push Kipnu away, but wasn't succeeding.

-"Kip," I tried to calm him, but he didn't hear me.
+"Kipnu," I tried to calm him, but he didn't hear me.

-He pushed and slammed Fajro against the wall behind them.
-Fajro let out a cry of pain.
+He pushed Fajro and held him against the wall, with Fajro letting out a cry of pain as his head batted against the stone.

-"Go somewhere else to find someone to murder.
-My family is off the table."
+"Go somewhere else to find someone to murder," he said, "My family is off the table."

 "Kipnu.
 This is ridiculous.
 Stop this immediately."
-The magistrate shouted, and Kip backed down.
+The magistrate shouted, and Kipnu backed down.
 Fajro collapsed to the floor with a hand behind his head, and passed out.
 The magistrate rushed over to check on him.

 "He's breathing, but unconscious.
-Kip, what were you thinking?"
+Kipnu, what were you thinking?"

-Kip wasn't amused, "Oh come on.
+Kipnu wasn't amused, "Oh come on.
 He's faking it," but was growing unsure.
 He walked slowly over to the magistrate, who was now anxious being around him, and checked Fajro's vitals.
 He was unconscious.

-The magistrate turned to me and quickly said, "Liffa, let's return to this after we come back," while he grabbed Kip by the arm and took him to the outer room.
+The magistrate turned to me and quickly said, "Liffa, let's return to this after we come back," while he grabbed Kipnu by the arm and took him to the outer room.

 _Kip, what have you done?_